 - Reflect critically on your professional development to support collaborative media practices.

 - A Bachelor’s degree with a credit average in any discipline

 Work and Life

-Work experience of at least three years in journalism, public relations, or event management, and related professions, including science communication or marketing.
+Work experience of at least three years in journalism, public relations, event management, and/or the related professions.

 English Proficiency Requirements

 English Language Requirements are: IELTS 7.0 (no individual band less than 6.5)